GI6007 - Public Diplomacy and Global Communication (2023/24)

-|School||School of Social Sciences|
+|School||School of Social Sciences and Professions|

 |Total study hours||300|

-This cutting-edge module explores one of the most exciting and rapidly expanding fields of contemporary diplomatic studies and an area which has seen a wide variety of innovations in state practice in recent years.
+This cutting-edge module explores one of the most exciting and rapidly expanding fields of contemporary diplomatic studies and an area which has seen a wide variety of innovations in state practice in recent decades.
 As public opinion has come to be seen as increasingly influential and important in world politics, states and other international actors have rediscovered public and cultural diplomacy, a form of diplomatic practice in which states engage with publics both abroad and at home.
 Due to changes in global communications, this form of diplomacy is undergoing rapid change, which makes it especially interesting and important.

 The module examines the changing nature of public and cultural diplomacy in the context of the evolution of global political communications.
 It explores the nature of international political communication, evaluating key concepts such as propaganda, place branding and strategic communications, and examines the role of culture in world politics more broadly, including media such as film and the internet, as well as key actors such as celebrity diplomats.
 It explores competing definitions and interpretations of public and cultural diplomacy, along with how their practice has changed in recent decades, especially since the end of the Cold War.

-The evolving nature of international political communication; the media and information society’s role in representing diplomacy and conflict; the setting of the media and communications agenda by states, international organisations and NGOs; celebrity diplomacy and goodwill ambassadors; the challenges of public diplomacy after 9/11; the public diplomacy of specific states and organisations, such as the UK, Canada, China and the EU.
+The evolving nature of international political communication; the globalisation of communications; the media and information society’s role in representing diplomacy and conflict; the setting of the media and communications agenda by states, international organisations and NGOs; celebrity diplomacy and goodwill ambassadors.
+LO2,LO3

 Teaching will comprise weekly lectures and seminars.
 The seminar will involve small group discussions, debates and group work.
 There will also be a small number of simulations and role-play activities exploring the nature of negotiation and practical strategies that can be employed.